 Afterwards, they were brought back by a car to a door at the Serbian border.
 Their photos and names were taken, but they didn’t check their camp IDs or take their fingerprints.

 They opened the door at the border and pushed them back to Serbia.
-As the Hungarian officers didn’t contact the Serbian authorities, the three kids had to walk back for approximately three hours until they reached the abandoned house again.
+As the Hungarian officers didn’t contact the Serbian authorities, the three individuals had to walk back for approximately three hours until they reached the abandoned house again.

 The 13-year-old had several small wounds on hands and face and a hematoma on his face.
 His body was still aching from the kicking.